nesmon/Kimiwa/README.md

 - **Anime/Manga search engine** : [Kitsu](https://kitsu.io) with [Anifetch](https://www.npmjs.com/package/anifetch) by **intrnl**
 - **Osu!
 API** : [node-osu](https://www.npmjs.com/package/node-osu) by **brussell98**
 - **Database** : [mysql2](https://www.npmjs.com/package/mysql2) by **sidorares**

+# Contribution
+Kimiwa is happy if you offer her ideas so you can make issue for offer your idea, offer on discord **OR** make your own fork make your command and create a pull request.
+Bear in mind to use syntax of Kimiwa, you can look basic commands like [ping](./src/commands/Miscellaneous/ping.js) and (base)[./src/base/Command.js] for know how work Kimiwa.
+You need to create run methode, otherwise the command can not be executed by Kimiwa.
+Commands like `nsfw`or `owner` are categorically refused and deleted.

+# Community
+Kimiwa has not own discord server community but has own category on the official [Nesmon_ Community](https://discord.gg/REs8eXK) server.
+You can come talk with other user of Kimiwa, developper or view changement of kimiwa befor other user.

 # License
 Kimiwa is under the **[GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html)** license.